Japan Space Rocket Explodes Seconds After Launch - UrduPoint

 But failures are rife, and last year another Japanese start-up, ispace, tried in vain to become the first private company to land on the Moon.

-The company said it had lost communication with its craft in what it described as a "hard landing".
+ispace said it had communication with its craft in what it described as a "hard landing".

 Recent Stories